 If you are interested in joining this hearty crew of urban explorers, please donate here or contact us with any questions.

 Tour of City Hall

-Join the Columns Club for a special tour of City Hall with Mary Beth Betts, former Director of Research for the New York City Landmarks Preservation Commission!
+The most recent Columns Club event was a tour of City Hall with Mary Beth Betts, former Director of Research for the New York City Landmarks Preservation Commission.

 One of the oldest continuously-used City Halls in the nation that still houses its original governmental functions, New York’s City Hall is considered one of the finest architectural achievements of its period.
 Constructed from 1803 to 1812, the building was an early expression of the City’s emerging cosmopolitanism.
 City Hall is a designated New York City landmark, and its soaring rotunda with its cantilevered marble staircase, a feat of engineering ingenuity, is a designated interior landmark.

-After the tour the group is invited for a drink at Maxwell’s Bar & Restaurant (59 Reade Street), where the bar, booths, and smoke-stained mirrors have been restored from the original Joe Maxwell’s, which opened in 1938.
+After the tour the group retired for a drink at Maxwell’s Bar & Restaurant (59 Reade Street), where the bar, booths, and smoke-stained mirrors have been restored from the original Joe Maxwell’s, which opened in 1938.